thomadan/CSVmorph/readme.md

 * The [Commons Math](http://commons.apache.org/proper/commons-math/index.html) Java library
 * Max and Java versions should be of the same bit architecture (e.g. both are 64-bit)

 The patch is developed for Max version 7.
 Java version 6 or later is required, as well as the [Commons Math](http://commons.apache.org/proper/commons-math/index.html) library.
-Since both Max and Java are available in both 32- and 64-bit architecture, one should make sure that the installed Java version is of the same bit architecture as that of the chosen Max version.
+Since both Max and Java are available in both 32- and 64-bit architecture, the installed Java version must be of the same bit architecture as that of the chosen Max version.
 Both Mac OS and Windows operating systems are supported.